-Worldwide, poor air quality is a leading preventable cause of death and morbidity (Fuller et al., 2022).
-Air pollution reduces the life expectancy of North India's roughly half a billion residents by up to seven years, which represents one of the largest health burdens from pollution in the world (Lee and Greenstone, 2021).
-The use of fires to clear agricultural land in India, as in other low- and middle-income countries, is a major source of this pollution.
+Poor air quality is a leading preventable cause of death and morbidity worldwide (Fuller et al., 2022).
+In North India, air pollution reduces life expectancy among the region's half a billion residents by up to 9 years, one of the largest health burdens from pollution in the world (Lee and Greenstone, 2021).
+The use of fires to clear agricultural land is a major source of particulate matter in India, as in other low- and middle-income countries.
 Despite a clear economic case for reducing this pollution, as well as efforts to prohibit and fine those who produce it, agricultural pollution in North India has increased over the last few decades (Appendix Figure A.1).
-Arguably, existing policies have failed to account for incentives of two groups of actors: local officials' incentives to enforce penalties when the costs and benefits of polluting activities are in different political jurisdictions, and farmers' incentives to protect the environment given that the costs of pollution are largely borne by others.1 In this paper, we ask whether a policy that explicitly considers these incentives can reduce pollution.
+Arguably, existing policies have failed to account for the incentives of two groups of actors: local officials' incentives to enforce penalties when the costs and benefits of polluting activities are in different political jurisdictions, and farmers' incentives to protect the environment given that the costs of pollution are largely borne by others.1 In this paper, we ask whether a policy that explicitly considers these incentives can reduce pollution.

 Every winter, farmers in North India burn rice stalk (residue) to clear fields.
-Smoke blankets the region and spreads downwind to major population centers such as New Delhi, affecting the health of millions of people (Cusworth et al., 2018).2 According to the Global Burden of Disease, crop residue burning caused 66,000 premature deaths in India in 2015 (Global Burden of Disease Working Group, 2018).
-A back of the envelope calculation suggests around 8.7 million acres of annual burning across North India.3 Using these estimates and focusing on the mortality cost alone, valued at a statistical life value of \$1 million, the average annual external damages per acre are \$7,600.4 In comparison, paddy production generates
+Smoke blankets the region and spreads downwind to major population centers such as New Delhi, affecting the health of millions of people (Cusworth et al., 2018).2 A recent study estimates that crop residue burning caused 86,000 premature deaths in India in 2018, with over half of the deaths due to paddy (i.e., rice) residue burning in the state of Punjab (Lan et al., 2022).
+Roughly 4 million acres of paddy residue were burned in Punjab in 2018.3 Using \$700,000 as the value of a statistical life (Majumder et al., 2018), the average mortality costs per acre of burning are \$8,000.4 As a comparison, paddy production generates about \$500 per acre in